 What You Need For This Tutorial

 To preserve meats and prepare them for cooking, you will need to use several different types of salt.
 However, you should always be aware of the amount of salt you are adding and be aware of the amounts for each type of curing salt you need in proportion to your meat to avoid over-curing.
+How much salt you add is very important.
 Here are the types of curing salts used most often.

 - Prague powder #1 (also known as Insta Cure #1, Pink curing salt #1, or Sure Cure) is a powder comprised of plain sodium chloride with just 6-percent sodium nitrite.
 There are even a few anticaking agents inside the powder as well as a bit of red dye to make it pink.
 The pink shade is simply to avoid mistaking this curing salt for normal table salt.